platomav/BIOSUtilities/README.md

 #### **Description**

-Parses Insyde iFlash/iFdPacker Update images and extracts their firmware (e.g. SPI, BIOS/UEFI, EC, ME etc) and utilities (e.g. Flasher, Configuration etc) components.
-It supports all Insyde iFlash/iFdPacker revisions and formats, including those which are \7-Zip SFX 7z compressed in raw or obfuscated form.
+Parses Insyde iFlash/iFdPacker Update images and extracts their firmware (e.g. SPI, BIOS/UEFI, EC, ME etc) and utilities (e.g. H2OFFT, FlsHook, iscflash, platform.ini etc) components.
+It supports all Insyde iFlash/iFdPacker revisions and formats, including those which are 7-Zip SFX 7z compressed in raw or obfuscated form.
 The output comprises only final firmware components which are directly usable by end users.

 #### **Usage**